GamesCreed

 At least within the game.
 In pure souls-like fashion, lore is not something to be explained, and the only place you can get some information on what you are doing and why is in the game synopsis.
 Long story short, you are part of an organization in charge of dealing with supernatural stuff.

-Shelia, the protagonist, and the controllable character is part of the Science Research Organization and is tasked to prevent a rival military organization, the SAI, from acquiring a legendary ancient power that can reawaken the dead.
-But that is barely important, the relevant part of the game is its core mechanics.
+Shelia, the protagonist and the controllable character, is part of the Science Research Organization and is tasked to prevent a rival military organization, the SAI, from acquiring a legendary ancient power that can reawaken the dead.
+But that is barely important; the relevant part of the game is its core mechanics.

 As an FPs, the gunplay is rather interesting and satisfying.
-Not only do you shoot your enemies, but you can also attack them with melee using a blade that, oddly enough, can shoot, for a lack of a better term, energy projections of itself onto the enemies.
+Not only do you shoot your enemies, but you can also attack them with melee using a blade that, oddly enough, can shoot, for lack of a better term, energy projections of itself onto the enemies.
 Thus, you don’t need to be right in front of them to attack with your blade, but the energy beam has limited range, so you still need to use your firearms.
 This creates a dynamic combat system open for a lot of combos.

 Paying homage to its Devil May Cry inspirations, you can also make use of energy-based repulsion, propulsion, and keep your enemies in place via an electromagnetic pulse.
-So you can juggle your enemies and either empty chargers on them or slash them to shreds.
+So you can juggle your enemies and either empty your chargers on them or slash them to shreds.

 Bright Memory: Infinite, PC, Review, Gameplay, Screenshots, Female Character, GamesCreed